MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developing-for-upgrade.md

 ---
 # Deploying and Developing for Upgrade

 When you upgrade [!INCLUDE[navnowlong](includes/navnowlong_md.md)] from one version to the next, whether its a cumulative update or full-version update, a platform update or application update, there will most likely be a period where customers cannot access their application and data.
-If this downtime is crucial for your customers, there are deployment, development, upgrade practices that you can leverage to minimize this downtime  which focus on:
+If this downtime is crucial for your customers, there are deployment, development, and upgrade practices that you can leverage to minimize this downtime that  which focus on:

 -   Prioritize upgrade work to be before or after the offline window
 -   Eliminate upgrade tasks